Xiao Zhan: 2015–2018: Career beginnings

-2019–2020: Breakthrough
+2019–2020: Breakthrough and rise to prominence

-In 2019, Xiao co-starred with Wang Yibo in the xianxia drama The Untamed (陈情令), adapted from the web novel Grandmaster of Demonic Cultivation (魔道祖师) by Mo Xiang Tong Xiu (墨香铜臭).
+In 2019, Xiao starred in the xianxia drama The Untamed, adapted from the web novel Grandmaster of Demonic Cultivation by Mo Xiang Tong Xiu (墨香铜臭).
 His portrayal of the carefree and unrestrained Wei Wuxian, who evolves into the darker and tormented Yiling Laozu (Yiling Patriarch), received very positive reviews, aiding the series' rise in popularity; it had gained over 10 billion views by December 2021.
 The series also gained a huge following overseas after it became available on Netflix on 25 October 2019.

-In August 2019, Xiao Zhan was confirmed to star with Yang Zi in the modern romance drama The Oath of Love, playing Gu Wei, a warm and gentle doctor.
-In the same year, he played the protagonist Zhang Xiaofan in the film Jade Dynasty, adapted from the xianxia novel Zhu Xian by Xiao Ding (萧鼎).
-The film topped the China box office on its opening day, and earned more than 400 million yuan within 18 days of release.
-In Thailand, the film set a new record as the highest-grossing Chinese language movie in 10 years.
-In September, it was announced that Xiao had established his own studio, "XZ STUDIO", in collaborations with Wajijiwa Entertainment.
-On 26 November, the historical drama Joy of Life streamed on Tencent and iQIYI, where he played the supporting role Yan Bingyun.
+In the same year, he portrayed the protagonist Zhang Xiaofan in the film Jade Dynasty, adapted from the xianxia novel Zhu Xian by Xiao Ding (萧鼎).
+The film topped the China box office on its opening day that earned over 400 million yuan within 18 days of release and became the highest-grossing Chinese language movie in Thailand in a decade.
+In September 2019, it was announced that Xiao had established his own studio, "XZ STUDIO," in collaboration with Wajijiwa Entertainment.

-Xiao starred in The Wolf as Ji Chong, alongside Darren Wang and Li Qin, and was released on Tencent Video, iQiyi, and Youku on 19 November 2020.
+On January 24, 2020, Xiao appeared as a participant in CCTV New Year's Gala for the first time, acting out a skit Like You Like Me alongside Xie Na.
+On 26 November 2020, the historical drama Joy of Life streamed on Tencent and iQIYI, where he played the supporting role Yan Bingyun, and featured him in the soundtrack "余年" (Remaining Years).
+Xiao starred in The Wolf as Ji Chong and was released on Tencent Video, iQiyi, and Youku on 19 November 2020.
 The series topped the popularity indexes in mainland China since its release and surpassed 500 million views on a single platform within 11 days.
 As of December 2020, the total number of viewership on the three platforms has exceeded 1 billion, with an average daily view of nearly 100 million.

-In late 2020, Xiao Zhan was filming Ace Troops, which wrapped production on 14 December 2020.
+In late 2020, Xiao was filming Ace Troops, which wrapped production on 14 December 2020.